TarogStar/Udacity-capstone/starter_file/README.md

 The dataset needed to be created from several tables kept within a database to join the data provided on the application with the employment dates.
 The data of hire was subtracted from the current date if they are still employed, or from the last date of employment if they are not currently employed.
 The data then was uploaded in csv format to an Azure ML workspace for further analysis.

 ## Dataset
 The dataset does not include any personally identfying information.
 Zip Code is provided as well as a fico score and responses to questions on driving history and driver license status.
 As the exact method of accessing or uploading the data is not important, this dataset will not be publicly available after this project is complete.
+The data was originally created as a sql query to gether data.
+It was exported to Excel and then saved as a csv file.
+I uploaded it to Google Drive at a link currently accessible.
+As I found issues with some of the fields for processing on the hyperparameter side I found that the tools provided through Azure Pipelines were useful to fill in missing feature values and convert feature values to more standard labels.
+The data was processed into blob storage, downloaded as a csv and then uploaded again as a new version to Google Drive.
+After the data has been imported once as a dataset, the code will look for the properly named dataset which processes several minutes faster when the code reaches that point.

 ### Overview
 The dataset is from a major trucking company. severa tables were joined together to provide a consistent dataset.
 The data is fairly lopsided as most applications are not hired, so a majority of the data has zero months of employment.